Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 Can I have the Harmony NIPT Tests available on the NHS?

 Currently most NHS hospitals are not offering this.
-If you are considering antenatal screening, do discuss the NIPT with your healthcare provider as it offers the superior screening compared to the standard NHS 12 week test.
+If you are considering antenatal screening, do discuss the NIPT with your healthcare provider.

 Do I still need to have the Nuchal scan at 12 weeks if I have had a Harmony NIPT Test?
 Yes you are advised to have all your NHS scans.